Complexity and polymorphisms for digraph constraint problems under some basic constructions

 The structure of the article is as follows.
-Basic definitions on directed graphs and CSPs are introduced in Section \ref{sec:pre}, with Section \ref{sec:poly} presenting an overview of the most commonly encountered polymorphism properties.
-Section \ref{sec:reddig} details basic results about reductions and complexity for our constructions.
+The first few sections are intended to serve as a short survey of background information on computational complexity and the universal algebra of constraint problems.
+Section \ref{sec:pre} contains basic information on structures and computational complexity.
+Section \ref{sec:poly} continues with background information by presenting an overview of the most commonly encountered polymorphism properties and the known and conjectured relationships with complexity classes and algorithms.
+Section \ref{sec:reddig} concerns basic definitions and constructions on directed graphs and the stability of membership in complexity classes under these constructions.
 Section \ref{sec:unionspoly} investigates some initial results on polymorphisms and basic equational properties.

-Section \ref{sec:npermtopbot} investigates stability of polymorphism properties across one point extensions of core digraphs.
+Section \ref{sec:npermtopbot} investigates stability of some more complicated polymorphism properties across one point extensions of core digraphs.
 The specific focus is the simultaneous extension by both a total source and total sink, which we find pushes up the value of various parameters relating to the length of term conditions.
 As an example, the case of transitive tournaments is given a precise polymorphism ``classification''.

 Section \ref{sec:permutation} then examines one-sided extensions by a total source or a total sink: these can exhibit different behaviour than what happens under two sided extensions, depending on the structure of the digraph to which the construction is being applied.
 As an example we classify some of the polymorphism properties of digraphs obtained by successively taking one-sided extensions of directed cycles (not necessarily on the same ``side'').